peteroupc/html3dutil/doc/H3DU.Math.md

 * `vector` (Type: Array.&lt;Number>)<br>
     A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform.
 * `matrix` (Type: Array.&lt;Number>)<br>
-    A 4x4 matrix specifying the After undoing the viewport transformation, the vector will be transformed by the inverse of this matrix according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method.
+    A 4x4 matrix specifying the After undoing the transformation to X and Y window coordinates, the vector will be transformed by the inverse of this matrix according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method.
 To convert to world space, this parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix).
-To convert to object (model) space, this parameter will generally be a projection-view matrix multiplied by the world (model) matrix.
+To convert to object (model) space, this parameter will generally be a model-view-projection matrix (a projection-view matrix multiplied by the world [model] matrix).
 * `viewport` (Type: Array.&lt;Number>)<br>
     A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
 In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
 Throws an error if the width or height is less than 0.
 * `yUp` (Type: Boolean) (optional)<br>